 - file uploaders

-A course primer document will be sent to all students attending this course.
-This will provide you with some basic knowledge of PHP prior to the start of the course, to help you get the most from the training.
+A course primer document can be sent to students attending this course upon request.
+This can provide you with some basic knowledge of PHP prior to the start of the course and help you get the most from the training.

 The PHP course starts by introducing PHP and looking at what the language is capable of and even some of its limitations.
 This is useful so that students are able to put into context which web components are best created with PHP and MySQL and which should be created using other technologies.